bushbaby/BsbDoctrineReconnect/README.md

 ## Test

-You can manually test this actually works by connecting to mysql from the cli and killing the appropiate connection;
+You can manually test this actually works by connecting to mysql from the cli and killing the appropriate connection;

 ```mysql
 mysql> SHOW PROCESSLIST;